-Off-model analysis is necessary to capture CO2 reductions from the CBO programs because MTC's last household travel survey, which informs its model, was conducted in 2010, and does not capture the impacts of new strategies that change travel behavior such as this one.
-CBO might be captured by a future model once it has been implemented to the extent that the options offered through the ordinance influence people's behavior in a way that can be captured by the travel surveys, and once the model framework has been altered to include inputs that are reflective of the CBO.
+Off-model analysis is necessary to capture CO_2 reductions from the CBO because MTC's last household travel survey, which informs its model, was conducted in 2010, and does not capture the impacts of new strategies that change travel behavior such as this one.
+The CBO might be captured by a future model once it has been implemented to the extent that the options offered through the ordinance influence people's behavior in a way that can be captured by the travel surveys, and once the model framework has been altered to include inputs that are reflective of the CBO.

-In Plan Bay Area, CO2 reductions from CBO were projected based on research and evidence from similar efforts, particularly San Francisco's CBO that has been in effect in since 2009.
-In 2015, MTC completed an evaluation of the CBO based on a random survey of over 1,400 Bay Area employees.
-In Plan Bay Area 2040, the same methodology is applied to estimate CO2 reductions as in the previous Plan, but the assumptions are based on MTC's evaluation.
+In Plan Bay Area, CO2 reductions due to the CBO were projected based on research and evidence from similar efforts, particularly San Francisco's CBO, which has been in effect in since 2009.
+In 2015, MTC completed an evaluation of the CBO based on a random sample survey of over 1,400 Bay Area employees.1 In the update to the Plan, Plan Bay Area 2040, the same methodology is applied to estimate CO2 reductions as in the previous Plan, but the assumptions are based on MTC's evaluation.